All Episodes

 Big government and big business, that goes together really well.

-Joel, we're gonna take a quick break right now, and folks, we're gonna be right back.
+Joel, we're going to take a quick break right now.

 And we're back with farmer and author Joel Salatin.

-We had to become the middleman, the processor, the marketer, the distributor, in addition to the producer, you know, the middleman that makes all the money.
+We had to become the middleman, the processor, the marketer, the distributor, in addition to the producer, the middleman that makes all the money.

-We needed to wear those hats so that we could get the full retail dollar because we couldn't turn enough pounds or widgets or bushels or whatever to compete at a at a at a low margin volume.
+We needed to wear those hats so that we could get the full retail dollar because we couldn't turn enough pounds or widgets or bushels or whatever to compete at a low-margin volume scale.

 Yeah, yeah.

-Uh I got my first chickens at 10 from Sears and Roebuck and uh started selling to neighbors and people at church and a couple restaurants and schools.
+I got my first chickens at 10 from Sears and Roebuck and started selling to neighbors and people at church and a couple of restaurants and schools.

-By the time I was through high school, I had 300 laying hens and had a and a big garden and was selling produce and different things.
+By the time I was through high school, I had 300 laying hens and had a big garden and was selling produce and different things.

 This entrepreneurship was just pushed right from the beginning.